A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Auxiliary Processes and Color Schemes

 \section{Auxiliary Processes and Color Schemes}

+It is known that the displacement $X_t$ is the same as the number of shifts of the environment process $\xi_t$.
+In this section, we construct three auxiliary processes as variants of the environment process $\xi_t$ with the graphical construction.
+The second and third auxiliary processes are extensions of the first one and they corresponds to two color schemes.
+With these two auxiliary processes, we can get some martingales which allows us to obtain estimates for limit theorems of $X_t$.
+For computations in sections \ref{sec: LLN for displacement}, \ref{sec: Regenerative Structure}, and \ref{sec: LDP}, we will also mention the generators of the auxiliary processes.

-Due to symmetric jump rates $p(\cdot)$, we can rewrite the generator $S^{ex}_+$ as This is the same as the interchange(stirring) process.
+Due to symmetric jump rates $p(\cdot)$, we can rewrite the generator $S^{ex}_+$ as This also corresponds to the interchange (stirring) process.
 See \cite{ASV} or Chapter VIII.4 \cite{Li85} for interchange process.
+We can apply a similar idea to get an enriched system $\zeta_t = (c_t,l_t,\xi_t)$ of the original environment process $\xi_t$.
+Particularly, the $\xi_t$ in both systems are the same.

-We construct an auxiliary process $\zeta_t = (c_t,l_t,\xi_t)$ formally as follows.
+We construct a basic auxiliary process $\zeta_t = (c_t,l_t,\xi_t)$ with graphical construction as follows.
 Consider a collection of cups labeled by their initial positions on $\mathbb{Z}_+$.
-Initially, every cup is colored white, and it contains either a red particle (1) or a yellow particle (which represents a vacant site, 0).
-Let $(N_{x,y}(t))_{x> y>0}, C(t)$ and $D(t)$ be a collection of independent Poisson Processes with rates $(p(x,y))_{x>y>0}, q_1$ and $p_2$.
-At an event time $t$ of $N_{x,y}$, we interchange the cups at sites $x$ and $y$ together with the particles they contain.
-At an event time $t$ of $C(t)$, if the cup at site 1 contains a yellow particle, we remove the cup and shift all the rest of cups to the left by 1; otherwise, we color the cup at site 1 by blue(b).
-At an event time $t$ of $D(t)$, the particle in the cup at site 1 is always replaced by a yellow particle, and the cup is colored purple(p).
-We denote the colors of cups at each site by $c_t = (c_t(i))_{i>0}$, and denote the labels of cups at each site $l_t = (l_t(i))_{i>0}$.
-We shall denote the corresponding probability measure for this auxiliary process as $\mathbb{Q}^{\mu_0,d}$, where $\mu_0$ is the distribution of $\xi_0$.
+Initially, every cup is colored white, and it contains either a red or yellow particle, which represents an occupied site (1) or a vacant site (0).
+The colors of cups and particles inside will be changed at certain event times.
+Let $(\mathcal{N}_{x,y})_{x> y>0}, \mathcal{C}$ and $\mathcal{D}$ be a collection of independent Poisson processes with rates $(p(x,y))_{x>y>0}, q_1$ and $p_2$.
+At an event time $t$ of $\mathcal{N}_{x,y}$, we interchange the cups at sites $x$ and $y$ together with the particles they contain.
+An event time $t$ of $\mathcal{C}$ is an attempt of a jump of the tagged particle.
+If there is a yellow particle at site 1, the jump is successful, and we remove everything at site 1 and shift the configuration to the left by 1; otherwise, we color the cup at site 1 by blue (b).
+At an event time $t$ of $\mathcal{D}$, we always replaced the particle at site 1 by a yellow particle, and color the cup purple (p).
+We denote by $c_t = (c_t(i))_{i>0}$ the colors of cups at each site, and by $l_t = (l_t(i))_{i>0}$ the labels of cups at each site.
+We denote by $\mathbb{Q}^{\nu_0,d}$ the corresponding probability measure for this auxiliary process when $\nu_0$ is the distribution of $\xi_0$.
 See Figure 1 for an example.
 In this example, $\zeta_{t-}(1) = (w,5,1)$, $\zeta_{t-}(2) = (w,10,0)$, and $\zeta_{t-}(3) = (b,7,1)$.